 This assessment is basically identical to the previous assessment, except you won’t be asking all of those psycho-social home assessment questions repeatedly.

 Focused Nursing Assessments

 Focused assessments are nursing assessments that target the specific body system where the patient demonstrates a problem, disorder, or concern.
 This can relate to one or multiple body systems.
-You’ll most often see these performed in emergency departments when a patient presents for a specific issue.
-Their goal is to identify and address a specific issue, not a comprehensive medical evaluation for all things that could be impacting a person.
+You’ll most often see these performed in emergency departments when a patient presents for a specific issue, or on a regular nursing unit when a change occurs (like a new neuro change).
+Their goal is to identify and address a specific issue, not a comprehensive medical evaluation for all possible factors that could be impacting a person.

 Nurses should use their best clinical judgement to determine which focused assessments pertain to their patient based on a previous head-to-toe assessment as well as input from the patient.
 (Typically in an urgent situation for inpatients and for most emergency department patients).

 Nurses can perform focused assessments in any of these areas:

 - Neurological assessment – I have a free neuro assessment checklist here, and a free email course walking you through neuro checks in more detail here

 - Cardiovascular assessment – I have a free cardiac assessment checklist you can download here

 - Renal assessment